Someguy100110/One-Time-Runner/README.md

 * Asher

 ## Project Summary
 The player has entered a dangerious deal with death, and now they are running from it.
 They must make their way to the birth of death to prevent him to existing.
-In this side swiper you need to run through time!
+In this side slider you need to run through time!
+Your goal is to collect as many coins as you can and to defeat your greatest enemy, Death.

 ## Controls
 WASD